-Personal Care Homemakers with documentation of having successfully completed a Personal Care Homemaker training program (60 Hours).
+Personal Care Homemakers with documentation of having successfully completed a Personal Care Homemaker training program (54 Hours).

 Food Service Personnel.
-Before commencing employment in an Assisted Living Residence, the person(s) managing the dietary department (e.g. food services manager and chef) must complete a food service sanitation course which meets the requirements of 105 CMR 590.003(A)(2).
+Before commencing employment in an Assisted Living Residence, the person(s) managing the dietary department (e.g. food services manager and chef) must complete a food service sanitation course which meets the applicable requirements of 105 CMR 590.003.

 12.08: Resident Rights and Required Disclosures

 Prior to scheduling a formal meeting with a prospective Resident, the Residence shall inform him or her of the right to be accompanied by a Legal Representative, Resident Representative, or other advisor.
-During its first formal meeting with a prospective Resident, the Residence shall deliver to and verbally review with the prospective Resident a consumer guide developed by EOEA and the Disclosure of Rights and Services required by 651 CMR 12.08(3), which incorporates the provisions of 651 CMR 12.08(1).
+During its first formal meeting with a prospective Resident, the Residence shall deliver to and verbally review with the prospective Resident a consumer guide developed by EOAI and the Disclosure of Rights and Services required by 651 CMR 12.08(3), which incorporates the provisions of 651 CMR 12.08(1).
 At the time of or prior to the execution of the Residency Agreement or the transfer of any money to a Sponsor by or on behalf of a prospective Resident, whichever first shall occur, the Sponsor shall deliver to and verbally review with the prospective Resident, the person with whom the contract is entered into, and, if applicable, the prospective Resident's Legal Representative a copy of the Residency Agreement, which shall state all applicable costs and terms of payment, services offered and not offered, shared risks, and all other important terms and conditions of the Agreement.
 All documents shall be written in plain language and published in typeface no smaller than 14 point type.
+EOAI may require that any applicable disclosure statement be in the form and format as required by EOAI.

 Resident Rights.
 Every Resident of an Assisted Living Residence shall have the right to: